silverstripe/silverstripe-activedirectory/README.md

  * PHP 5.3.3+ with extensions: ldap, openssl, dom, and mcrypt
  * SilverStripe 3.1+
  * Active Directory on Windows Server 2008 R2
- * Active Directory Federation Services FS 2.0 (ADFS)
+ * Active Directory Federation Services FS 2.0+ (ADFS)
  * HTTPS endpoint on SilverStripe site
  * HTTPS endpoint on ADFS
- * SSL/StartTLS encrypted LDAP endpoint on AD
+ * SSL/StartTLS encrypted LDAP endpoint on Active Directory

-While this module was only tested with Windows Server 2008 R2 and ADFS 2.0, it should also work with newer versions of Windows Server and ADFS.
+This module has been tested on the following configurations:

+ * Windows Server 2008 R2 with ADFS 2.0
+ * Windows Server 2012 R2 with ADFS 3.0

-We have not tested this module against non-Microsoft products such as OpenLDAP.
+This module has not been tested on non-Microsoft directory products, such as OpenLDAP and Samba.

 ## Overview